It's finally time to start writing

 • What do I write about?

-• How do I actually start to write a book?
+• How do I actually start to write?

 • How do I generate ideas?